-Any seasoned trader will have noticed a pattern of certain currency pairs to behave either in the same way or completely opposite.
+Any seasoned trader will have noticed a pattern of certain currency pairs behaving either in the same way or the opposite.
 I noticed this some time ago and thought I’d stumbled onto something new, but it turns out it’s an actual phenomenon.

 What exactly is currency correlation?

 Let’s start at the root - the strength of a currency depends on the economy it represents, thereby a stronger economy makes the currency stronger, and vice versa.
 Meanwhile, most countries’ economies rely on each other, and this makes their currencies related in some way.

 For example, in the European continent, the UK and other European countries rely on each other because they trade various commodities to each other as well as services.
 Due to this, the strength of the sterling pound is affected by any changes in the economies of other European countries.
 This is why the Brexit poll affected Forex trading on the 23rd of June 2016 weakened the pound against the euro.
 Other similar relationships can be seen all over the world, and this is what creates a currency correlation.

 Data about currency correlations are usually represented in the form of a chart with the intersecting points representing the correlation coefficient.
 Such a chart would look something like this: